 Some of the other issues people usually face with automated chatbot conversations include:

 Humans are social creatures that thrive on empathy.
 We discover more about each other through empathetic dialogue.
 We build conversations and arrive at decisions with emotions at its base.
 From a marketing perspective, this can be seen along the buyer’s journey since emotions have an enormous impact on our behaviour.
 People are much likely to stay loyal to a brand when they have had positive emotional associations with the brand in the past.
 Therefore, if brands want to improve their customer experience, they need a system that is intuitive, learns from experience, senses intentions and understands both the cognitive and emotional pathway of human conversations.
-This is exactly what conversational AI aims at.
+This is exactly what conversational AI for customer service aims at.

 With the growing dependency of humans towards technology, there are studies that investigate how empathetic chatbots affect the users’ moods positively and on how AI assistants are even used to make people feel less alone.
 This proves that it has become critical to code empathy into machines as AI advances more and more towards imitating human conversations.

-Conversational AI can cater to many use cases in businesses that require empathy.
+Conversational AI for customer service can cater to many use cases in businesses that require empathy.
 For example, a customer is trying to buy an insurance plan for his family and communicates with a customer service AI bot.
 The AI chatbot would be able to conversate with different tones and inflections depending on the conversation.
 Based on the customer’s responses, the empathetic chatbot can also sense complex emotions such as frustration, happiness or satisfaction and respond accordingly.
 In short, instead of feeling like you are talking to a robot, the experience of talking to an AI powered chatbot can be a lot more personal.